Best daily deals

 Today we’re doing a side-by-side comparison of the Sony WF-1000XM4 and the Samsung Galaxy Buds Pro, two pairs of ANC true wireless earbuds hot off the presses.

-Editor’s note: this post was updated on April 7, 2023, to add the Google Pixel Buds Pro as an alternative.
+Editor’s note: this post was updated on October 5, 2023, to add information about the Samsung Galaxy Buds 2 Pro, Sony WF-1000XM5, to update charts, and format.

 Does the Samsung Galaxy Buds Pro or Sony WF-1000XM4 have a better design?